Downtown Tucson's Fresh Take

 By Bryn Bailer

-Fast-forward to 2015: Downtown has reinvented itself as the spot where culture and counterculture meet.
-But, some blasts from the past remain—the best parts.
-In fact, Congress Street is the midway point of an entertainment corridor that stretches from the University of Arizona’s Main Gate Square, past Fourth Avenue, and west to Mercado San Augustín—all connected by the Sun Link Streetcar, an electric tram.
+Fast-forward to 2020: Downtown Tucson has reinvented itself as the spot where culture and counterculture meet.
+Congress Street is still the core of downtown Tucson, the main drag, but now it's also the midpoint of four dining-and-entertainment corridors — stretching from Main Gate Square next to the University of Arizona, past Historic Fourth Avenue, through the Downtown Core-Tucson Convention Center district, and west to Mercado San Augustín-MSA Annex — all connected by the four-mile Sun Link Streetcar.

 It’s no wonder I find myself here so often.